 Although he is at the top end of the spectrum, therefore bright, his behaviour is challenging and as a family it had become increasingly difficult to cope with him.

 What do you think parents of children with special needs need in order to decide whether to accept a posting in a country they know nothing or almost nothing about?

 Before you move abroad with a child that has a disability you really have to do your homework.
 Many countries do not have the facilities or experience to support a child and the family.
 It can be very difficult for a family because sacrifices have to be made and your dreams have to be put on hold.

 Do you think the expatriation experience has been positive for your son?

 My son did not benefit from moving abroad because his condition was not detected.
 If we had stayed in London as he started school probably it would have been noticed and early intervention would have been beneficial for him.
 Most international schools abroad do not have the expertise to cope with a range of disabilities.

-I am glad I returned to London because now he is looked after properly and he hopefully will have an independent future as his skills improve.
+As a mother of a csn, I am glad I returned to London because now he is looked after properly and he hopefully will have an independent future as his skills improve.

 Thanks a lot Yasmin and best whishes for Liam’s future!

 Interview by Claudia Landini (Claudiaexpat)